top of page

 Lifetime taxation optimisation is important.

-However, the platform and tax wrappers used are mere tools to get the job done, and we consider these to be commoditised.
+However, the platform and tax wrappers used are mere tools to get the job done, and we consider these to be broadly commoditised.

 3. Advice

 We believe all clients would benefit from having a financial plan.
 The ongoing financial advice relationship should be an immersive experience, offering much more than an annual review to discuss investments.
+This type of relationship, and financial planning in general, requires a significant amount of adviser time.
+Given that many financial planners have invested considerable time in their offerings and are highly qualified, it will come at a cost which might not be viable for some (potential) clients.

 We believe there are three challenges with the SJP pricing model: